-- k) a shareholders has the right to request a voting confirmation after the end of the general meeting (section 2:120 par.
-6 Civil Code); - a shareholder has the right to hold management and supervisory board members liable (sections 6:162 and 2:139 in conjunction with 2:150 Civil Code); - m) after publication of the notice for a general meeting of shareholders, a shareholder with an economic interest, either individually or together with others, of at least 1% of the issued capital or who holds shares with a market value of at least € 250,000 has the right to request the issuer to distribute information to other shareholders if the company has the identification data of its shareholders (section 49c Securities Giro Transfer Act).
+- value of at least € 225,000.
+The articles of association may contain lower thresholds (section 2:346 Civil Code); - i) shareholders who, individually or jointly, when invoking the standstill period, are entitled to place an item on the agenda pursuant to section 2:114a Civil Code can request the Enterprise Chamber to terminate the reflection period (section 2:114b Civil Code); - j) every shareholder can demand of the Enterprise Chamber that the management report, annual accounts, the other data and the report on payments to governments be corrected (section 2:447 Civil Code in conjunction with section 2:448 Civil Code); - k) a shareholder has the right to vote at the general meeting (section 2:117 Civil Code); - a shareholder of a listed company has the right to request a voting confirmation after the end of the general meeting (section 2:120 par.
+6 Civil Code); - m) a shareholder has the right to hold management and supervisory board members liable (section 6:162 Civil Code and 2:139 Civil Code in conjunction with section 2:150 Civil Code); - n) after publication of the notice for a general meeting of shareholders, a shareholder with an economic interest, either individually or together with others, of at least 1% of the issued capital or who holds shares with a market value of at least € 250,000 has the right to request the issuer to distribute information to other shareholders if the company has the identification data of its shareholders (section 49c Securities Giro Transfer Act).
 The information must be related to an item on the agenda of the general meeting.
-The company must forward the information with the utmost urgency, at the most within three working days, or place this information on its website with the information on or place it on its website if the information:

-a. is submitted too late (later than seven days before the date of the general meeting);b. which sends or is likely to send an incorrect or misleading signal with regard to the issuer; orc. is of such a nature that it would not be reasonable or fair to expect the issuer to pass it on;

-n) at the written request of a shareholder who, individually or jointly with other shareholders, represents at least 10% of the issued capital at the time of the request, the issuer shall identify its shareholders.
+The company must forward the information with the utmost urgency, at the most within three working days, or place this information on its website with the utmost urgency, in any event within three working days.
+The issuer may refuse to pass the information on or place it on its website if the information: - a. is submitted too late (less than seven days before the date of the general meeting); - b. which sends or is likely to send an incorrect or misleading signal with regard to the issuer; or - c. is of such a nature that it would not be reasonable or fair to expect the issuer to pass it on; - at the written request of a shareholder who, individually or jointly with other shareholders, represents at least 10% of the issued capital at the time of the request, the issuer shall identify its shareholders.
 This request must be made in a period from sixty days to the forty-second day before that of the general meeting (section 49b par.
 6 Securities Giro Transfer Act).